Lxxyx/proposal-number-is-safe-numeric/README.md

 A TC39 proposal to add `Number.isSafeNumeric`.

-A simple and reliable method to validate input is numeric string that represents a valid javascript number without considering:
+A simple and reliable method to validate input is numeric string and represents a valid javascript number.

-- Handling multiple edge cases
-- Avoid precision loss
-- Avoid format ambiguity

 Pros:

-1. Reduce developer mental overhead (no more complex validation logic and edge case handling)
+1. Ensure input is a valid numeric string, **reducing unexpected behaviors during parsing and subsequent calculations**
-2. Avoid precision loss that may lead to unexpected behavior (developers may not aware of this)
+2. Avoid precision loss that may lead to unexpected behavior **(developers may not aware of this)**
+3. Reduce developer mental overhead

 ## Status